Qatar leader to address nation as diplomatic freeze begins to bite

 Stocking up

-Qatar is rich in oil and gas but it doesn't really produce its own food -- almost all of comes from Saudi Arabia.
-On Monday, images shared on social media showed lines at supermarkets and empty shelves as Qatari residents stockpiled food.
+Qatar is rich in oil and gas, but it doesn't produce much of its own food; almost all of its food comes from Saudi Arabia, with which it shares its only land border.
+Images shared Monday on social media showed lines at supermarkets and empty shelves as Qatari residents stockpiled food.

-A Carrefour supermarket at mall in Doha's city center was busy on Tuesday morning.
+A Carrefour supermarket at a mall in Doha's city center was busy on Tuesday morning.

-"Yesterday it was pandemonium, there was a lot of panic buying, shelves were empty," said Pixie, a Brit who's lived in Doha for 6 years.
+"Yesterday it was pandemonium.
+There was a lot of panic-buying, shelves were empty," said Pixie, a Brit who's lived in Doha for six years.

-Jonathan from South Africa said he was buying double what he would usually."'Everyone is panicking a little bit, we are stocking up."
+Jonathan, of South Africa, said he was buying double what he usually would.
+"Everyone is panicking a little bit," he said.
+"We are stocking up."

-Qatari nationals are now officially on notice to leave the UAE and Saudi Arabia within two weeks.

-Some scrambled to make the last flights back home.
-Kholoud Alemadi, a half Qatari, half British actress, was distraught as she headed back to Doha from Dubai, where she had been starring in special shows for the Islam holy month of Ramadan.

 Qatar rejects allegations

-The three Gulf countries and Egypt accused Qatar of supporting terrorism and destabilizing the region.
+Egypt and the three Gulf countries behind the move to freeze out Qatar accused it of supporting terrorism and destabilizing the region.

 Ties cut with Qatar

-Qatar -- which shares its only land border with Saudi Arabia -- has rejected the accusations, calling them "unjustified" and "baseless."
-Yemen and the Maldives also cut ties with Qatar.
+Qatar has rejected the accusations, calling them "unjustified" and "baseless."
+Yemen, the Maldives and Libya's eastern-based government -- which is not internationally recognized and has no diplomatic representation in Doha -- also cut ties with Qatar.

 Gulf allies have repeatedly criticized Qatar for alleged support of the Muslim Brotherhood, a nearly 100-year-old Islamist group considered a terrorist organization by Saudi Arabia and the UAE.